 Uterus disorders are often the underlying cause of secondary infertility in women.
 Conditions like scarring caused during c-section delivery or dilation, growth of fibroid or polyps, and a retained placenta leading to infections are all instances that make the uterus incapable of holding a pregnancy.

 Fallopian tubes’ issue:

 Another common cause making women infertile is the presiding infection in the fallopian tubes.
-It hampers the transfer of eggs from ovaries to the uterus.
+It hampers the transfer of eggs from the ovaries to the uterus.
 This blocking of fallopian tubes ends in secondary infertility among women.

 Endometriosis is a common infertility problem, and studies reveal that approximately 50% of women worldwide tend to suffer from it.
 Under this condition, a specific tissue that grows inside the uterus tends to grow somewhere else.
 However, the issue is quite prevalent among women, but every time it turns out to be the reason for infertility in women.

 PCOS is a worldwide spread infertility issue encompassing approximately 10% of women who report this issue.
 The infrequency of menstrual periods caused due to hormonal imbalance is known as PCOS.
 With this condition, the female body fails to release a minimal amount of eggs regularly due to an excess of male hormones.

 Another reason becoming the greater cause of infertility among women is high levels of stress and unhealthy lifestyles.
 Obesity becoming an epidemic is negatively impacting the female reproductive system ending them in making infertile.